-In Raman Ethanai Ramanadi, Sudhir who plays his young friend Gopi must have a very tough time doing his scenes with confident with the great Sivaji Ganesan, one of the biggest stars in the Tamil movie industry calling him vaada, pooda and dei so casually.
+In Raman Ethanai Ramanadi, Sudhir who plays his young friend Gopi must have a very tough time doing his scenes with confidence with the great Sivaji Ganesan, one of the biggest stars in the Tamil movie industry calling him vaada, pooda and dei so casually.
 Image source: Alchetron

 Read these first:-

 - Nostalgic Tamil Song 101: Sivaji’s Tearful & Moving Engey Nimmathi by MS Viswanathan 1964

 - Indian Cinema 101: Seeing Double Roles On Screen

 - Indian Cinema 101: Those Tamil Movies That I Really Hate!

 - Nostalgic Tamil Song 101: Mesmerising Nallavarkkellam by Ilaiyaraaja 1978

 Raman Ethanai Ramanadi is a 1970 Tamil movie starring Nadigar Thilagam, Sivaji Ganesan, K. R. Vijaya and Muthuraman.
 Unsurprisingly it went on to win the National Film Award for Best Feature Film in Tamil and is another splendid showcase of Sivaji Ganesan’s acting prowess.

 In this movie, Sivaji Ganesan plays the role of an innocent village bumpkin who often spends his time mostly with the kids from his village and seems to be not so smart.
 He then finds the love of his life but since he is poor and uneducated, he is forced to work his way to richness and fame.